MiaoDX/hobot_research/vanishing_point_lane_detection/paper_sharing.md

 In this paper, “Vanishing Point (VP)” is defined as the nearest point on the horizon where lanes converge and disappear predictively around the farthest point of the visible lane. -- VPGNet

 ![VPGNet (driving) VP annotation](pics/vpgnet_vp_anno.png){width=55%}

 ***
+## Horizon lines

+The image location of the horizon line is defined as the projection of the line at infinity for any plane which is orthogonal to the local gravity vector.
+The gravity vector often coincides with the local ground plane surface normal, but not always.
+This is distinct from the problem of detecting the skyline, which is the set of points where the sky and the ground meet. -- HLW

+***
 **Manhattan-world assumption:** <br>only three mutually orthogonal vanishing directions exist in a scene, as is reasonably common in urban scenes where buildings are aligned on a rectangular grid